A Look at Each Vaccine: Measles, Mumps and Rubella (MMR) Vaccine

 When this vaccine virus (a now modified form of the natural virus) was put back into other children, it grew very poorly.
 Whereas natural rubella virus reproduced itself thousands of times during natural infection, the rubella vaccine virus reproduced itself probably fewer than 20 times.
 That is why natural rubella virus causes illness, but rubella vaccine virus doesn't.
 However, because the rubella vaccine virus reproduces itself a little bit, it induces immunity against rubella that is life-long.
 (See how vaccines work.)

-There is no better example of how weakened the rubella vaccine virus is as compared with natural rubella virus than the following story: Rubella vaccine has been mistakenly given to pregnant women during their first trimester more than 1,000 times.
+There is no better example of how weakened the rubella vaccine virus is as compared with natural rubella virus than the following story: MMR vaccine has been mistakenly given to pregnant women during their first trimester more than 1,000 times.
 No child born to these mothers was affected by the rubella vaccine.
 On the other hand, of 1,000 women infected with natural rubella infection during the first trimester, 850 will have children with birth defects.

 Girls are immunized with rubella vaccine to protect their future children